 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an electric HVAC unit uses propane or oil as well as natural gas to heat the furnace.
+The blower of an electric HVAC unit uses propane, oil, or natural gas as fuel to heat the furnace.

 Thermostat

-The thermostat is an essential component of your HVAC system.
-It regulates the temperature of your home by turning on and shutting off the fan and compressor to achieve a set temperature.
-It also turns on the exchanger to pull fresh air from outside into your home and vent stale air through your ductwork.
+A thermostat is one of the most vital components of your HVAC system.
+It regulates the temperature of your home by switching on and off the fan and compressor to achieve a set temperature.
+It also turns on the exchanger to pull fresh air from outside into your home and then vent stale air through your ductwork.

-The majority of thermostats are digital.
-However older models are available.
-Digital thermostats use a device called a thermistor, which has metals that change electrical resistance as temperature fluctuations.
-The thermistor is connected to a microcontroller that converts the changing resistance into a temperature reading.
-There are many types of thermostats that include smart and programmed thermostats.
-They allow you to monitor and adjust your home’s power consumption.
+The majority of thermostats are digital, although some older models still exist.
+Digital thermostats use a device called a thermistor made of metals that alter the electrical resistance with temperature changes.
+The thermistor, which is connected to a controller converts the resistance change into temperature.
+There are a variety of thermostats including smart and programmed thermostats.
+These allow you to control and alter your home’s energy consumption.

-Thermostats can be placed on the walls of your home’s interior.
-They are usually in the rooms that are most frequently used.
+Thermostats can be placed on the walls of your home’s interior, usually in rooms that are most frequently used.
 The position of your thermostat could affect its accuracy.
-For instance one thermostat placed in direct sunlight could appear hotter than the actual room temperature and cause your system to run too much or not even run at all.
-If your thermostat isn’t functioning correctly, try setting it again but if that doesn’t fix the problem it is recommended to contact an AC technician for assistance.
+A thermostat located in direct sunlight, for instance it could display an upper temperature than the actual temperature of the room.
+This can cause your system to operate more or less.
+If your thermostat isn’t operating correctly, try resetting it but if that doesn’t fix the problem, you should call an AC technician for assistance.

-If you’re considering replacing your thermostat, check out the different options available for you, and consider the possibility of a programmable thermostat to reduce your energy costs.
-A thermostat that is programmable will automatically adjust the temperature of your home to suit your needs instead of having you manually manipulate your HVAC system on a regular basis.
-It’s also worth a look to determine if you can locate a better model that can give you more energy savings, like an energy-efficient or ENERGY STAR-certified thermostat.
+You should consider a programmable thermostat if you are replacing your current thermostat.
+You can reduce your energy costs.
+A thermostat that is programmable will automatically adjust your home’s temperature to meet your schedule instead of having you manually adjust your HVAC system on a daily basis.
+It’s also worth a look to determine if you can locate an improved model that could give you more energy savings, such as an energy-efficient or ENERGY A STAR-certified thermostat.

 Condenser

-The compressor pushes the refrigerant into the condenser, where a fan blows cooled outside air over the coils.
-This allows the refrigerant gas cooling and to return to liquid form.
-This cooled low-pressure liquid then is redirected back to the evaporator, where it continues the cooling process.
-The process is repeated until the desired temperature for your business or home is reached.
+The compressor moves the refrigerant into the condenser where a fan blows cool outside air over the coils.
+This helps the refrigerant reduce its temperature and then transform into a liquid state.
+The liquid that is cooled moves back into the evaporator to continue the cooling process.
+The cycle is repeated until it reaches the temperature you want for your home or office.

-The most important thing you can do to ensure that your condenser operating effectively is to ensure that the area around it stays clear of debris.
-The condenser’s fan could draw leaves, twigs, and other debris into the unit, creating obstructions and preventing the cooling system from functioning properly.
-It is a good idea to keep the trees and shrubs cut back so that they don’t touch the unit.
-This will decrease the chances that berries, nuts, or branches will enter the system and cause clogging.
-Cleaning your condenser of debris can add two or three years to the life of your AC system.
+The most important thing you can do to ensure that your condenser working properly is to make sure that the area around it is free of any debris.
+Leaves, twigs grass and other debris may be sucked into the unit by the condenser’s fan and create clogs that hinder the operation of the cooling system.
+It’s recommended to keep bushes and trees trimmed so that they don’t cause obstruction on the unit.
+This will reduce the possibility that branches, berries, or nuts could fall and clog the system.
+The condenser that is free of debris can add an additional 1-2 years to the life of your AC system.

 Evaporator

-The evaporator moves warm air in your home.
-It is constructed of a series of tubes that are arranged into panels.
-The coils are blown by air from the blower.
-This draws heat from indoor air and transfers it to the refrigerant.
-The refrigerant liquid is transformed into a gas, then circulated throughout the cooling system to cool your indoor air.
+The evaporator is a component that moves warm air into your home.
+It is comprised of a series of u-shaped tubes, which are then set into panels.
+The coils are being blown by the air of the blower.
+This draws heat from indoor air and then transfers it to the refrigerant.
+The liquid refrigerant becomes a gas that circulates through the cooling system to cool your air.

-The thermodynamics law states that heat moves from hotter to colder objects.
-If the evaporator operates correctly, the energy moves from the warm air to the refrigerant that is colder.
-This causes the refrigerant to evaporate or boil.
-During this process, the heat that cannot be measured using thermometers, referred to as latent heat, is transferred from the air to the refrigerant.
+The law of thermodynamics states heat travels from warmer to colder objects.
+When the evaporator operates correctly, the energy of heat is transferred from the warm refrigerant to the cool air.
+This causes the refrigerant to heat up or evaporate into gas.
+In this process, the latent heat (which cannot be measured using thermometers) is transferred from air to refrigerant.

-An evaporator that has a buildup of organic growth can be prone to issues.
-This is usually caused by mildew or mold.
-If this is the case, the sour odors produced by the bacteria will be circulated throughout the home and can cause discomfort.
+An evaporator that has an accumulation of organic growth can be prone to problems.
+This can be the result of mold or mildew.
+If this is the case, the unpleasant smells caused by the bacteria can be absorbed by the house and may cause discomfort.

-To avoid these issues, it is important to choose an evaporator that can be easily cleaned and maintained.
-It is also an ideal idea to take into consideration the environment in which you work when choosing an evaporator.
-Some are built to withstand harsh conditions, while others can work well in moderate environments.
-In the end, you’ll want to make sure your evaporator has a solid guarantee that will ensure your investment.
+To avoid these problems, it is crucial to choose an evaporator that can be easily cleaned and maintained.
+When selecting an evaporator it is essential to consider the working environment.
+Certain evaporators are designed to withstand harsh environments, while others are suited to moderate conditions.
+You will also want to make sure that your evaporator is protected by a warranty that will protect you and your investment.

 Fan

-The fan in your HVAC system circulates cold or hot air throughout your home until you reach the thermostat setting.
+The blower fan of your HVAC system circulates hot or cold air in your home until you get to the temperature you want.
 The fan can either be set to auto or constant.
-We recommend keeping the fan running continuous to maximize efficiency and to save money on electricity costs.
-We can replace the fan motor when it is running continuously.
-The new ECM motor is 70% more energy efficient than the previous PSC motors.
+We recommend keeping the fan running at all times for maximum efficiency and to save money on electricity bills.
+We can replace the motor of the fan in the event that it is continuously running.
+The new ECM motor is up to 70% more energy efficient than the old PSC motors.
 It pays for itself over the lifetime of the unit.

 Filter

-Air flows through the filter, before being warmed or cooled and circulated around the home.
-It removes impurities and also stops dust and pet dander from getting into the system and contaminating internal components.
-It also shields family members from diseases spread by tiny pathogens that float in the air.
-It also ensures that the system is working efficiently.
-A dirty filter can cause the system to perform more efficiently, which could cause it to overheat and eventually break down.
+The filter is used to circulate air in the home before it is heated or cooled.
+It removes impurities, and stops dust and pet dander from entering into the system and contaminating internal components.
+It also protects family members from the spread of diseases by tiny pathogens that are floating in the air.
+It also ensures the system is functioning properly.
+A dirty filter can cause the system to work harder, which could cause it to overheat and eventually break down.

-The filter is located in the return air duct, or in some cases, the blower compartment, of the furnace.
-The return air duct is normally placed on the wall, ceiling, floor or utility closet.
-It often is covered by a large metal grille that covers the filters.
-Ideally, the filter should be easily accessible for homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is located in the return air duct or in certain cases, the blower compartment of the furnace.
+The return air duct is normally situated on the ceiling, wall, floor or storage closets.
+It typically has a large grille made of metal that protects the filters.
+The filter should be easily accessible to homeowners and technicians for easy cleaning and replacement.

-Filters are assessed based on the MERV (Minimum Efficiency Reporting Value) rating, which indicates how efficient they are at taking in different sizes of particles.
-A filter with a low MERV can capture larger contaminants such as dust mites and pet dander but not fine allergens or germs.
-High-MERV filter can capture a variety of contaminants while not affecting the flow of air.
+Filters are rated according to their MERV rating (Minimum Effectiveness Reporting Value) which indicates how well they capture different sizes of particles.
+A filter with a low MERV will be able to take on larger contaminants like dust mites and pet dander but not fine allergens and germs.
+High-MERV filter can capture a variety of contaminants without affecting the flow of air.